Keli Goff: Appearances in popular culture

 Goff and her work have been covered in publications such as USA Today, Politico and Vanity Fair.
 Early in her journalism career Goff made hundreds of TV appearances on MSNBC, FOX News Channel, CNN and the BBC among others, and even appeared in a cameo as a political pundit on Being Mary Jane before becoming a writer for the show.
 During a May 2021 appearance as a storyteller at The Moth, Goff disclosed that she prefers screenwriting and appearing on radio versus appearing on television, because she did not enjoy the overemphasis on her appearance, including her hair, during her TV career.
 (She also touched upon this in an April 2021 piece for Vogue.).
-An October 9, 2020 appearance on Real Time with Bill Maher marked a rare recent on camera appearance for Goff, though she continues to appear on air as a Contributor to various NPR affiliates, including KCRW's Left, Right & Center where she also serves as an occasional guest host.
+An October 9, 2020 appearance on Real Time with Bill Maher marked a rare on camera appearance for Goff, though she continues to appear on air as a Contributor to various NPR affiliates.